How to Have Your Name Removed From the Mormon Church

 If the Bishop or Stake President contacts or visits you, this can be a very emotional time for you.
 If you allow them inside your house, you are giving them a level of control over you.
 Gather your strength together and tell them NO. Ask them to leave.
 Do not allow them into your homes; do not allow them to set meetings where you have to go to the local Ward or Stake centers.
 Physically going to meet with the Bishop or Stake President places you in Mormon surroundings again giving them a high level of control over you.

 It is understandable that some of you have had long standing relationships with Bishops or Stake Presidents.
 Some may be neighbors or even family.
 These are difficult situations but you are not alone.
 Many thousands have gone through the exact same steps you have.
 Register on the Ex-Mormon Forums and post in the Name Removal/Resignation forum – and get nearly instant help from those who have already resigned.

 The first thing you need to do is write your formal “Resignation Letter”.
-You can find links to sample letters here in this forum.
 This letter requests to the LDS Church Membership Records that they remove your name from the records of the Church Of Jesus Christ Of Latter-Day Saints.

 Mail all letters to: